 We may also be unable to retain or renew concession rights contracts when they expire.
 Most of our concession rights contracts have no automatic renewal provisions.
 We cannot assure you that we will be able to renew any or all of our concession contracts when they expire.
 In particular, failure to renew our Wi-Fi concession right contracts will render it hard or impossible for us to recoup our investment in related system development and installation.
 We enter into on-train Wi-Fi concession rights contracts with railway administrative bureaus, which are governmental agencies, and their renewal decisions may be influenced by their supervising authorities and the changes in policies or regulations in relevant areas.
 We enter into long-haul bus Wi-Fi concession rights contracts with private companies operating those buses and those companies are price sensitive and may choose not to renew our concession rights but instead enter into contracts with other players who can offer more competitive pricing.
 Furthermore, even if we manage to renew a concession right contract, the terms of the new contract may not be commercially favorable to us.
 The concession fees that we incur under our concession rights contracts comprise a significant portion of our cost of revenues, which may further increase upon renewals.
-If we cannot pass increased concession costs onto our customers, our earnings and our results of operations could be materially and adversely affected.
-In addition, many of our concession rights contracts contain provisions granting us certain exclusive concession rights.
+If we cannot pass increased concession rights contracts contain provisions granting us certain exclusive concession rights.
 We cannot assure you that we will be able to retain these exclusivity provisions when we renew these contracts.
 If we were to lose exclusivity, our advertisers may decide to advertise with our competitors or otherwise reduce their spending on our network and we may lose market share.